hantsy/micronaut-sandbox/docs/gs/gs-rest.md

       - ./pg-initdb.d:/docker-entrypoint-initdb.d
 ```

-Start up Postgres database.
+Then start the Postgres database instance in the Docker container.

 ```bash
 docker compose up postgres
 ```

-## Data Accessing with Micronaut Data
+## Introduction to Micronaut Data

-We added *data-jpa* feature when generating the project, which enables Micronaut data support.
-If you have experience of Spring Data JPA , it is easy to migrate to Micronaut Data.
+When generating the project, we have add **data-jpa** feature into the dependencies, which enables Micronaut Data JPA support.

+Similar to Spring Data architecture,  Micronaut Data also provides a common abstraction for the basic data operations, For example, there is a `Repository` interface to indicate it is a  `Repository` for JPA entities,  and its sub interfaces, such as `CrudRepository` and `PagingAndSortRepsoitory` includes richer operations.

+ Micronaut Data JPA has similar APIs with Spring Data JPA, it also contains the pragmatic criteria builder to execute query via custom `Specificaiton`.

+Currently  Micronaut Data project only supports relational database, it includes 3 modules: Data JPA, Data JDBC, Data R2DBC,  read [the official documentation](https://micronaut-projects.github.io/micronaut-data/latest/guide/) for more details.

+In this post, we focus on the Micronaut Data JPA.

+Next, we will create a JPA entity and create a Repository for the entity, then create a  Controller to produce RESTful API endpoints for it.

+## Creating  JPA Entity

-I have used a simple blog application in the former examples when demonstrating other frameworks.
+I have used a simple blog application in the past years  to demonstrate different frameworks.
 In this post, I will reuse the blog application concept.

-Basically it includes two JPA entities, `Post` and `Comment`, it is a `OneToMany` relation.
+Basically it includes two JPA entities, `Post` and `Comment`, it is an one-to-many relation.

+Firstly let's have a look at the `Post`  entity class.

 ```java
 @Getter